cieske/Diverse-RecSys/README.md

 Here is my [Notion page](https://www.notion.so/cieske/10497a936fa84b089c721e741e74dddb?v=b2a652d85c3c4d61aed15d3d8a9b8bc2) which is similar to this repository, I add tags and make a brief summary of papers I've read.
 In notion page, I will update first what I read recently so that some of the paper in here will not be added to notion page.
 Just reading a paper and making a brief summary is very different, so I will review papers here ASAP and add to notion.
 Also, there are many new diverse recommendation papers published, I will add them in this repository and notion as much as I can.

-Besides, I add some papers that can help to understand general recommendation, and various learning methods can be applied to recommendation systems.
+Besides, I add some papers that can help to understand various topics in recommendation, and various learning methods can be applied to recommendation systems.

 ## Diverse Recommendation Papers
 * [Shifting Consumption towards Diverse Content on Music Streaming Platforms](https://dl.acm.org/doi/10.1145/3437963.3441775) (WSDM'21, Christian Hansen et al.)